Financial Position of an Individual or Business

 =

-• What conclusion can you make about your net worth?
+What conclusion can you make about your financial position?

-• Would a bank consider you in good financial position?
+Would a financial institution consider you in a good financial position?

 Congratulations!
 You are already an accountant in the making!